 The point of having the ideal customer is so that you have a baseline to make decisions from.
 Having an ideal customer profile to refer to helps you decide the content you create, whether you design a new line of products or whether joining the latest social media platform is the right move for your business.

 Does that mean if you mainly talk to women that you won’t also attract men?
-No. Take eCommerce Badassery for instance — I flat out say in my podcast intro, on my podcast graphic and on my social media channels that I support female entrepreneurs.
-Does that mean that I don’t have male listeners, group members or that I don’t work with male clients?
+No. Take eCommerce Badassery for instance — I flat out say in my podcast intro, on my podcast graphic, and on my social media channels that I support female entrepreneurs.
+Does that mean that I don’t have male listeners or group members or that I don’t work with male clients?
 Nope!